Low Back Pain in Young Athletes

 Helpful strategies may include:

-• Temporarily reducing high-impact activity
+• Temporarily reducing all extension based activity and high-impact sports

 • Improving strength and movement control

-• Addressing flexibility and mobility
+• Addressing flexibility and mobility restrictions

 • Ensuring adequate recovery between training sessions

-• Gradually returning to sport
+• Gradually returning to sport under guided supervision

 Recovery often involves restoring strength and movement control so the body can better tolerate sporting loads.